 Please remember that the above gives an accurate value in 100g for high sugar foods in your diet.
 For example 100g of Fish, tuna, fresh, bluefin, raw contains 0 g of sugar.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the sugar nutritional content.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing sugar which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with sugar.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in sugar.